Vuejs-Kenya/vue-animations/README.md

 npm run dev

 ```
-5. Open http://localhost:3000 in your preferred web browser to view the presentation.
+5. Open[ localhost ](http://localhost:5173/) in your preferred web browser to view the presentation.

 ## Features